-Video, podcasts and other forms of rich media are all highly beneficial to your website but most search engines can’t decode them.
+Video, podcasts and other forms of rich media are all highly beneficial to your website.
+The issue is that most search engines can’t decode them.
 It’s therefore a good idea to transcribe videos and podcasts and add subtitles.
-This has the added benefit of making your website more accessible for those with sight or hearing impairments, as well as those using a mobile device in a public place who may not want the sound switched on.
+This has the added benefit of making your website more accessible for those with sight or hearing impairments.
+That accessibility extends to those using a mobile device in a public place.
+If you don’t want the sound switched on, you need transcription.
 Transcribing video and audio also allows your content to be picked up by voice search, discussed in further detail below.
 It is essential that images have optimised, keyword-rich titles and alt tags so that Google can understand what the image is and, by extension, what the page is about.

 Not only does effective internal linking improve user experience, but it’s also an incredibly effective, easily implemented, SEO tactic.
-By inserting internal links using keyword-rich anchor text, linking from one page to another optimised page within your website, Google will understand what those pages are all about.
+By inserting internal links using keyword-rich anchor text – linking from one page to another optimised page within your website – Google understands what those pages are all about.
 Doing that will improve your rankings, thereby increasing traffic to your website.
-Google will reward you – it’s one of its top three ranking factors no less – and you will be sending traffic to the most important pages on your website first.
+Google will reward you – it’s one of its top three ranking factors – and you will be sending traffic to the most important pages on your website first.
 It’s also good practice to periodically check that none of your links are broken as this can damage SEO.

-Just having content is not enough – that content needs to be high quality and regularly refreshed to meet the increasingly sophisticated requirements of Google’s algorithms when ranking pages.
+Just having content is not enough.
+The content on your website needs to be high quality and regularly refreshed to meet the increasingly sophisticated requirements of Google’s algorithms when ranking pages.
 Google now uses Latent Semantic Indexing, which helps the search engine to understand connections between words, ideas and pages.
 Keyword stuffing, clickbait titles and shallow content just won’t cut it.
-Content must comprehensively discuss a topic to be ranked highly, something that Backlinko discovered when it analysed 11.8 million Google searches and 10,000 URLs for ‘topical authority’ – the more in-depth the content, the higher the ranking.
+Content must comprehensively discuss a topic to be ranked highly.
+This is something that Backlinko discovered when it analysed 11.8 million Google searches and 10,000 URLs for ‘topical authority’ – the more in-depth the content, the higher the ranking.
 Rich answers to questions that search engine users might be asking are highly valuable.
 It is also crucial to ensure your content doesn’t remain static, as Google prizes regularly updated content.